 - Unprocessed cannabis flower in a blister pack containing no more than one gram of flower pods in each individual blister, consumed through a vaporizer or any other device that does not combust the marijuana; and

 - Wax or resin—only available under certain circumstances—consumed, for example, via a water pipe or vaporizer.

 Smoking marijuana is not a permitted form of consumption.
-However, a medical cannabis device that warms cannabis until it produces vapor, without the use of a flame, and delivers said vapor to an individual’s respiratory system, is permitted (i.e., a vaporizer).
+However, a medical cannabis device that warms cannabis until it produces vapor, without using a flame, and delivers said vapor to an individual’s respiratory system is permitted (i.e., a vaporizer).

 CONTACT US TODAY!